Chronosymbolic/Chronosymbolic-Learning/README.md

 - Run: `python test.py` with the parameters below:

-    - Specify instance file name using `-f FILE_NAME`
+    - Specify instance file name using `-f FILE_NAME` to run a single instance

-    - Specify log file (which records how the tool solves the CHC system) using `-l FILE_NAME`
+    - Specify the log file (which records how the tool solves the CHC system) using `-l FILE_NAME`

-    - Specify directory name using `-r -f DIR_NAME` (logs are automatically generated in log/DIR_NAME)
+    - Specify directory name using `-r -f DIR_NAME` to run a test suite (logs are automatically generated in log/DIR_NAME)
         - e.g. `python test.py -f tests/safe/ -a -r -v -t 360 -o result/result.log`

-    - Or specify a file list using `-b -f FILELIST` (run files specified in the filelist, whose format is the same as `tests/filtered`)
+    - Or specify a file list using `-b -f FILELIST` (run files specified in the file list, whose format is the same as `tests/filtered`)
         - e.g. `python test.py -a -v -b -f tests/filtered -a -t 360 -o result/result.log`

     - Increase log file verbosity using `-v` (not effective in output on screen)

     - Adjust timeout using `-t TIMEOUT`, only effective in directory mode

-    - Specify overall result file using `-o FILE_NAME`, export a result csv (with success and timing statistics) with the same file name using `-a`
+    - Specify the overall result file using `-o FILE_NAME`, export a result CSV (with success and timing statistics) with the same file name using `-a`

-    - Individual LOG files will be outputed in `./log/YOUR_INSTANCE_PATH`

-    - Start testing from the file index k in the folder `-s k` (index start from zero)
+    - Start testing from the file index k in the folder `-s K` (`K` is the index starting from zero)

-    - If you want to run multiple instances, make sure using different `FILE_NAME`-s in the config file to avoid clash (`config.yaml` in default)
+    - If you want to run multiple instances, make sure to use different `FILE_NAME`-s in the config file to avoid clash (`config.yaml` in default)

     - More options see `--help`

 # To reproduce Chronosymbolic-single

 Please refer to the configuration in `./experiment/result_summary.log`.
 The default config should also be decent.
-Even fixed random seeds can cause some minor randomness that may slightly affect the performance.
+Even fixed random seeds can cause minor randomness that may slightly affect the performance.

 - `python test.py -f tests/safe -a -r -v -t 360 -o result/result_safe.log`